jbaker8935/switcheroo/design.md

   with `AI_AGENT_DIAGNOSTIC` to aid in weight tuning.
 - `docs/heuristic_tuning.md` captures guidance for adjusting weights per swap rule and interpreting diagnostics without modifying engine code.

+#### AI Self-Play Tuning Harness

+- Host-side unit tests compile the AI with `AI_AGENT_HOST_TEST` so MMU bank swaps and timer pokes collapse to no-ops, allowing the search core to run on desktop compilers without undefined behaviour.
+- The harness drives deterministic self-play sessions between named weight profiles, capping the number of half-moves to keep runs fast while still exercising early- and mid-game decision making.
+- Candidate profiles play head-to-head matches against the frozen baseline for every swap rule, logging deterministic win/loss/draw outcomes that surface in regression tests whenever aggression regresses.
+- After each session the harness reports advancement metrics (frontier rows, cumulative progress toward the goal band) that back regression assertions and highlight candidates that promote aggressive play.
+- Profiles are stored alongside their swap-rule metadata so future tuning can sweep alternative tables without touching production code.
+- The extended tuning workflow runs at least 1000 self-play matches per swap rule from the standard layout, uses a deterministic depth-capped profile to finish within host test budgets, declares a draw after 200 plies, and aggregates advancement and frontier deltas into refined weight tables for follow-up regression checks.

 ### AI Overlay Execution